likhith-D3vCode/D3V-Code-Web/README.md

 Transform your web development journey with us today!

 To Run The Code
-1. create an .env write attributes according to the index.js code
+1. create an .env write attributes according to the index.js code (MONGO_DB,MyApiKey)
 2. Start the docker in your local system
-3. docker compose up --build  (to the applicatio)
+3. docker compose up --build  (to run the application)
 4. now open the appication according to there ports.